danjayrose/ourbucketl.ist/src/pages/rio-de-janeiro/index.md

 ##Art & Culture

 To get the full Rio experience we decided to do a couple of walking tours to learn about the history and culture of the city.
 On the tour of Downtown and Lapa we tried Coxinhas, breaded chicken balls with cheese inside (that tasted a bit like mac and cheese balls) and ended up at the bright tiled steps ‘Escadaria Selaron’, a gift from Jorge Selaron to the city which took him over 23 years to finish.
-They were really bright and vibrant and one of my favourite parts of the city leading to the Santa Teresa neighbourhood.
+They were really bright and vibrant and one of our favourite parts of the Rio, leading to the Santa Teresa neighbourhood.

 We also had a wander to Olympic Boulevard during a pretty loud thunderstorm, one strike of lightning was so close and so loud it made the lady crossing the road next to Alz grab his arm.
 At Olympic Boulevard we saw probably the best street art we’ve seen in any city we’ve been to so far.
 It was a huge mural by Eduardo Kobra completed for the Olympics; it was so colourful and vibrant and represented the five continents of the games.
 On the way we also visited the very ugly Cathedral which is inspired by a Mayan Pyramid, Dan repeatedly told us that “beauty comes from within”.
 It looked a bit like the old Birmingham Library before it was torn down.